plewto/Pigiron/README.md

 Within .config/pigiron/ create the batch directory and either simlink or copy the resources directory from the Pigiron project.
 Pigiron can operate without the resources directory but help will not be available and some unit test will fail.
-The file pigiron/resources/batch/example is an example batch file with annotation.